microsoft/responsible-ai-toolbox-genbit/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Trademarks
+---

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Authors and acknowledgment
+---
+The original GenBit tool was authored by (listed in alphabetical order) Declan Groves, Chantal Olieman, David Riff, Kinshuk Sengupta, Eshwar Stalin.